Skip to Main Content

 • Your credit score.

 The main difference between a bank and credit union auto loan is the financing terms.
-Some banks can offer promotions, especially if you have a solid relationship, good payment history and a strong credit score.
+Some banks can offer special promotions, especially if you have a solid relationship, a good payment history and a strong credit score.